aerosec/jetset_fuzzer/README.md

 must be included.

-`-afl-state-files` is an optional command line option, which is a comma-delimited list of any files that need to be reset after each run of the fuzzer.
+`-afl-state-files` is an optional command line option, which is a comma-delimited list of any files that need to be reset after each run of the fuzzer (i.e. files whose state can be modified by QEMU's runtime, such as databases.); this works by copying the files from `./syncdir/[fuzzer-name]/criu/[files]` into a folder labeled "data" under the fuzzer's specific directory, i.e. `-afl-state-files ./syncdir/$1/data/data.bin`, and these files should be added to the `/afl/data` directory, so they may be set up properly during fuzzing.

 #### Setting afl-criu-dir to tmpfs